 Even during the period of economic growth 2000-2007, unemployment in Eurozone is higher than US and UK.
 This suggests the Eurozone has a higher natural rate of unemployment.

-- Rigidity in EU labour markets e.g. minimum wages, maximum working week
+- Rigidity in EU labour markets e.g. minimum wages and the maximum working week

 - Restrictions on closing factories and mandatory severance pay for workers made unemployed, and this makes firms more reluctant to set up in these countries.

 - Higher degrees of unionisation resulting in wage rigidity.